MaksimDzhangirov/backendBankExample/docs/part25-eng.md

 ![](../images/part25/4.png)

-OK, now if we press enter, we can see that it is nicely indented with 2 spaces.
+OK, now if we press `Enter`, we can see that it is nicely indented with 2 spaces.
 Next we have to declare a list of services we want to launch.
-The first service should be postgres db.
-For this service, we've gonna use a prebuild docker image.
+The first service should be `postgres` db.
+For this service, we've gonna use a prebuild Docker image.
 Hence, the `image` keyword, followed by the `name` and `tag` of the image, which is `postgres:12-alpine` in this case.
-Now we will use the `environment` keyword to specify some environment variables for username, password and db name just like what we did in the Github CI workflow.
+Now we will use the `environment` keyword to specify some environment variables for username, password and db name just like what we did in the GitHub CI workflow.

 ```yaml
   postgres: